No-Bake Christmas Wreath Treats Recipe

 - 3 cups cornflakes

-- 1. In a microwave-safe bowl, combine the marshmallows and butter.
-Microwave, uncovered, on high for 45 seconds or until butter is melted and marshmallows are puffed.
-Add food coloring and mix well.
-Stir in the cornflakes.
+- 1. Place marshmallows and butter in a microwave-safe bowl; microwave, uncovered, on high until butter is melted and marshmallows are puffed, about 45 seconds.
+Tint green with food coloring.
+Stir in cornflakes.

 Reviews for No-Bake Christmas Wreath Treats